dbrennand/dbrennand.github.io/content/blog/:caddy-cloudflare.md

 6. Start the Caddy and freshrss containers using: `docker-compose up -d`.

 View the Caddy container logs using: `docker logs caddy`.
-If everything is configured correctly, you will see something similar to the following output in the caddy container logs:
+If everything is configured correctly, you will see something similar to the following output in the Caddy container logs:

 ```
 [INFO] [freshrss.yourdomain.com] acme: use dns-01 solver